onflow/flow/flips/20220203-capability-controllers.md

    // The target storage path.
    fun target(): StoragePath
    // Revoke the capability.
-   // Returns true if successfully revoked. fun revoke(): Bool
-   // Restore the capability.
-   // Returns true if successfully restored. fun restore(): Bool
+   fun revoke()
    // Retarget the capability.
-   // Returns if successfully restored.
-   // This would move the CapCon from one CapCon array to another fun retarget(target: StoragePath): Bool
+   // This would move the CapCon from one CapCon array to another.
+   // If the new target is not a valid target this will panic. fun retarget(target: StoragePath)
 }
 ```